AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

   - Tasks can also have different main application files and output to different folders

+  - Starting with v0.12 you can launch on iOS and Android devices

 - 📦 **Exporting AIR Packages**

   - AIR, AIRI, Captive bundles, and native installer for Mac should work (_untested for submitting to app stores_).